 Because every business is fighting the crowded market to attract and retain customers by offering the best customer experience, people expect better or at least the same experience from every brand they interact with.
 Now everyone is scrambling to raise their standards to stay in business.

-Let’s be frank about one thing.
 Not all of your customers are going to stay with you forever.
-As retaining customers is five to 10 times cheaper than acquiring new customers, it is vital to keep churn in check.
+As retaining customers is five to ten times cheaper than acquiring new customers, it is vital to keep churn in check.
 If you’d like to learn more about churn and how to reduce it, check out our in-depth webinar on reducing and retaining your customers.